 - 2.1 DoF use the monthly outturn and forecast outturn information provided by departments to inform decision making during the In-year Monitoring process.
 Therefore, the importance of timely and realistic actual and forecast outturn cannot be overstated.
 It is essential that departments provide up to date and accurate information in their monthly returns. - 2.2 RRI borrowing normally contributes to the funding of the NI capital investment programme in each year.
-When projects are identified as suitable for borrowing, departments are informed and forecast outturn returns will then be used to calculate the amount to be borrowed each month.
-Borrowing occurs monthly for the following month and it is therefore essential that departments provide accurate forecast information on these lines as the NICS should not borrow in advance of need or indeed in excess of need as this will incur additional interest charges.
-Departments should advise CED at the earliest opportunity if spend relating to a project funded by RRI borrowing is to be benefit from any alternative sources of finance (for example EU funding) as this will restrict the level of related borrowing. - 2.3 In the event of an Executive/Assembly being formed, Forecast Outturn information and analysis will be routinely provided to the Assembly's Finance Committee / Research and Information Service on a monthly basis.
+However the Budget outcome for 2020-21 as announced did not include any RRI borrowing.
+This will be kept under review. - 2.3 Forecast Outturn information and analysis will be routinely provided to the Finance Committee on a monthly basis.
 It may also be included in Executive papers in respect of the latter In-Year Monitoring rounds of the financial year.
+Furthermore departments should anticipate that Assembly Committees will request Forecast Outturn information as part of their scrutiny of departmental spending.